The SimMechanics™ Sensors & Actuators library provides a set of Sensor blocks that enable you to measure

 Constraint reaction forces and torques

 Tip You can feed Sensor output back into Actuator blocks to model springs, dampers, and other mechanical devices that depend on force feedback.
-See the sections Actuating a Body, Actuating a Joint, Adding Internal Forces, and Validating Mechanical Models.
+See Actuating a Body, Actuating a Joint, Adding Internal Forces, and Validating Mechanical Models.

 The Body and Joint Sensor blocks can measure the position and/or orientation of bodies and degrees of freedom.
 They make these measurements relative to the home configuration of the machine, the machine state before the application of initial condition actuators and assembly of disassembled joints.
 Thus motion sensors include the effect of the latter, which act before the simulation starts.